 GPU Assisted Computation

-A number of high performance applications installed on HiPerGator implement GPU-accelerated computing functions via CUDA to achieve significant speed-up over CPU implementations.
+A number of high performance applications installed on HiPerGator implement GPU-accelerated computing functions via CUDA to achieve significant speed-up over CPU calculations.
 These servers are in the SLURM "gpu" partition (

 Hardware Specifications for the GPU Partition

 We have the following types of NVIDIA GPU nodes available in the "gpu" partition: